leebaird/discover/README.md

 ```
 Check for SSL certificate issues.

+List of IP:port.

-Enter the location of your list:
+Enter the location of your file:
 ```

-* Use sslscan and sslyze to check for SSL/TLS certificate issues.
+* Use sslscan, sslyze, and nmap to check for SSL/TLS certificate issues.

 ## MISC
 ### Parse XML
 ```
-Parse XML to CSV
+Parse XML to CSV.

 1. Burp (Base64)
 2. Nessus (.nessus)